-Generally, the data that we get from the source might have few columns that may not be required for the analysis purpose.
-In this article, we will show you, the steps required to Remove or Reorder Columns in Power BI with an example.
+Generally, the data that we get from the source might have few columns that may not require for the analysis purpose.
+Let me show you the steps required to Remove or Reorder Columns in Power BI with an example.

 How to Remove or Reorder Columns in Power BI

-Clicking Edit Queries option will open a new window called Power Query Editor.
+Clicking the Edit Queries option opens a new window called Power Query Editor.

 Remove Columns in Power BI

-Now, you can see that the State-Province Code column is removed from the table.
-And you can see the same under Applied Steps section.
+Now, you can see that the State-Province Code column removed from the table.
+And you can see the same under the Applied Steps section.

 Use Remove Other Columns option to remove all the columns from the table except the selected columns.

-As you can see, all the other columns except City are removed from the Geography table.
+As you can see, all the other columns except City removed from the Geography table.